-Analysis | Will appealing to white grievance be the ticket for the GOP in 2022?
+Analysis | Will appealing to White grievance be the ticket for the GOP in 2022?
 Ron Johnson may be the test case.

 “The Republican Party has become very comfortable with the formalization of becoming an official White grievance party,” he said.
 “It’s a moment not unlike same-sex marriage where Republicans are just completely on the wrong side of the cultural war.
 And they just don’t understand this.”

 But not all conservative lawmakers are attempting to gaslight Americans over the events of Jan.
-6. Retiring Sen. Roy Blunt (D-Mo.) criticized Johnson’s efforts to rewrite the history of what happened on Jan.
+6. Retiring Sen. Roy Blunt (R-Mo.) criticized Johnson’s efforts to rewrite the history of what happened on Jan.
 6.

 “We don’t need to try and explain away or come up with alternative versions.
 We all saw what happened,” he said Sunday on NBC’s “Meet the Press.”
 “I think it was absolutely unacceptable and we can’t let that kind of thing be repeated again in our country.”

-Note: Correction: An earlier version of this story misidentified Sen. Roy Blount’s party.
-He is a Republican.
-The story has been corrected.